WeCup Vote For Steam Users

 WeCup Scam: Vote For My CSGO Team

-Attention, all Steam players, there is a new scam going around the net: the WeCup Scam, aka CSGO Team Vote trap.
+Attention, all players, there are many Steam card scams going around but we have a new one: the WeCup Scam, aka CS:GO Team Vote trap.
 You may receive a message along these lines: “Dude, can you vote for my CSGO team please at Wecup?”
 The message could come as a direct message on your Steam account or via any platform on social media.
 Let’s dive in.

 While having a great Counter-Strike: Global Offensive profile is important, and oftentimes players help each other, the WeCup scam is making a come-back, so beware.